stu-ba/yap-3-user-guide/system-commands.md

 <a name="documentation-usage"></a>
 ### Usage

-Basic usage is simply running command with one of two possible options.
+Execute following command with either `--install` or `--update` option.

 ```bash
 $ php artisan yap:docs